-Configure a fake board
+Configure a Fake Board

 An example configuration for a fake board in the Viam app Config Builder.

-Copy and paste the following attribute template into your board’s Attributes box.
-Then remove and fill in the attributes as applicable to your board, according to the table below.
+Edit the attributes as applicable to your board, according to the table below.

 {